rolfschr/GSWL-book/README.md

 *Getting Started With Ledger* is an introductory book for the excellent command line accounting tool [Ledger](http://ledger-cli.org/).

+## Get the book

+Go the the [Releases](https://github.com/rolfschr/GSWL-book/releases) page and download the PDF file.

 ## Get the latest version

 ```bash